 The Art of Privacy: A Complete Guide to Obscure & Textured Glass

-The Complete Guide to Obscure & Textured Glass (Privacy Levels Explained) | KJM Group
+The Complete Guide to Obscure & Textured Glass (2026) | KJM Group

 • 🛡️ Privacy Without Darkness: Obscure glass distorts views to provide privacy while still allowing up to 85% of natural light to enter.

-1. What is Obscure Glass?
+1. What Exactly is Obscure Glass?

 Diagram showing how textured glass refracts light to create privacy

-2. Understanding the 5-Point Privacy Scale
+2. Understanding Pilkington Glass Privacy Levels

-Level Description & Best Use Pilkington Examples
+Privacy Level Description & Best Use Pilkington Pattern Examples

 Best for: Decorative internal doors.